-Independent adoptions (also referred to as private adoptions) often emerge naturally when a birth mother is pregnant and determines she is not able to raise the child.
+Independent adoptions often emerge naturally when a birth mother is pregnant and determines she is not able to raise the child.
 She may identify a friend or family member willing to adopt.
-Many birth mothers feel strongly that they do not want the child to be placed in foster care, and would rather choose a family they know will love and care for the child.
+Many birth mothers feel strongly that they do not want the child to be placed in foster care.
+She would rather choose a family she knows that will love and care for the child.
 The biological mother typically surrenders her parental rights shortly after the birth.

-The surrender hearing occurs in the Judge’s chambers.
-The birth parent and his or her attorney meet privately with the Judge to ensure that the birth parent understands the rights that she is relinquishing and that she is making the decision of her own free will.
+The surrender of parental rights occurs in the Judge’s chambers.
+The birth mother and her attorney meet privately with the Judge to ensure that the birth mother understands the rights that she is relinquishing and that she is making the decision of her own free will.
 Then the adoptive parents and their attorney meet privately with the Judge to accept the surrender.

 Once the surrender of parental rights is executed, your attorney will ask the Court to grant the prospective adoptive parents guardianship or partial guardianship of the child.
 Guardianship allows them to access medical records and make medical decisions, apply for health insurance and other benefits, and care for the child.